kathlandgren/SWAMPE/README.md

 -------------

-The installation guide and a wide-range of tutorials for different applications can be found in the
+The installation guide and a wide-range of tutorials for different applications can be found in the [SWAMPE documentation](https://swampe.readthedocs.io).
-SWAMPE documentation *COMING SOON*

 Attribution
 -----------